panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Terminology

 Node:
-: An entity which implements a function that processes packets, e.g., sends, receives, forwards, or modifies them.
+: An entity which processes packets, e.g., sends, receives, forwards, or modifies them.

 Host:
 : A node that processes packets that are explicitly addressed to itself.